 Applicants must submit letters of professional reference through PTCAS.
 A letter from a practicing PT is highly recommended.
 No recommendation letters will be accepted outside of PTCAS.
 A minimum of two letters are required.

 Note: There are no waivers or exceptions to any of the admissions eligibility requirements.

+This processing fee is in addition to any fees required by PTCAS.
 The processing fee is payable only by check or money order issued to UNT Health Science Center.
 Online payments are not available.
 Please include your PTCAS ID # with your payment.
 Temporary or starter checks are not accepted.
 The processing fee can be mailed directly to PT Admissions at:

 UNT Health Science Center

 Note: the GRE is not a requirement for admission and will not be considered in our selection process.

 Prerequisite courses may be in progress or planned at the time of your application, however, all prerequisite coursework must be completed prior to the beginning of the DPT curriculum.